Democratic Republic of the Congo emergency

 - people are internally displaced

 Conflict and hunger fuel one another in the Democratic Republic of the Congo (DRC), one of the largest hunger crises in the world.
 Insecurity spread across several provinces is the main driver to population displacements, which often leads to hunger.
-Food insecurity continues to grow in DRC with 26 million people acutely food insecure.
-An estimated 3.4 million children are acutely malnourished.
+Food insecurity continues to grow in DRC and 26.4 million people are projected to become acutely food insecure between January - June 2023.
+2.8 million children are acutely malnourished.

 What the World Food Programme is doing to respond to the DRC emergency